We're Your Chimney and Fireplace Partner!

 Chimney Liners

-Yearly chimney and fireplace inspections do more than keep your Stonebank fireplace burning well.
+Annual chimney and fireplace inspections do more than keep your Stonebank fireplace burning well.
 They also identify potential safety or structural risks … before they become dangerous.

-Chimney liner installation is normally a one-day project for Butler Chimneys.
+Chimney liner installation is typically a one-day project for Butler Chimneys.
 Flue tiles inside the chimney are broken out.
 The stainless liner for chimneys is lowered from the cap, and attached to the fireplace piping.

 Chimney Liners Can Fix A Variety of Fireplace & Chimney Problems near Stonebank, WI